grafana/writers-toolkit/docs/sources/writing-guide/topic-types/tutorial/index.md

 Your tutorial source is stored in your project repo in a `tutorials` folder and mounted to the tutorials repo so that it can be displayed on the [Tutorials](/tutorials) page.
 The source is stored in your project repo to make it easy for team members to review and edit the content.

-Follow the steps below to hide the tutorial from your project's table of contents and to display it on the Tutorials page.
+The following sections describe how to hide the tutorial from your project's table of contents and to display it on the Tutorials page.

 ### Hide your tutorial from your Table of Contents

+Tutorials are for learning, so it's best to keep them together on the Tutorials page, accessible directly from the Grafana website's **Learn** menu.
+As such, you need to hide the tutorial so that it doesn't appear in your project's table of contents.

+#### Before you begin

-Before completing these steps, you must create a `tutorials` directory under `sources` and add your tutorial into its own subdirectory as described in the [Write a tutorial topic](#write-a-tutorial-topic) section.
+Before completing these steps, you need to create a `tutorials` directory under `sources` and add your tutorial into its own subdirectory as described in the [Write a tutorial topic](#write-a-tutorial-topic) section.

+To hide your tutorial from your documentation's table of contents:

+1. Open your project's `sources/_index.md` file.

-- Hide your tutorial from your documentation table of contents by integrating the following to the `$.cascade` field in the YAML metadata of your `sources/_index.md` file.
+1. Add the following code to the `$.cascade` field in the YAML metadata.

     ```yaml
     cascade: